LeonardoSanBenitez/containers-for-embedded-systems/tutorial-containers-02/README.md

 This post is the second of a series about using containers for embedded systems, where in the [first post]() we have explored the fundamentals of containers.
 Now we’ll focus on using an IoT Platform (specifically, **Azure IoT Hub**) to ease the management of large embedded applications.

 We’ll keep using our little practical demo with a Jetson Nano (but you can reproduce the tutorial in any Linux device) and we’ll demonstrate some of the platform capabilities using azure’s web UI (called Azure Portal).
 All code and steps to reproduce them are in [this git repository](https://github.com/LeonardoSanBenitez/containers-for-embedded-systems).
+And before we start, a huge thanks to the co-authors [Dan Danciu](https://www.linkedin.com/in/dan-danciu/) and [Ane Berasategi](https://www.linkedin.com/in/anebz/) :)

 ## What is an IoT Platform